 Machine Learning Operations¶

-(MLOps) Agent that provides a standard mechanism to automate model deployment to any type of infrastructure.
+(MLOps) A downloadable client included in the MLOps agent tarball (accessed via Developer Tools) that allows you to manage external models (i.e., those running outside of DataRobot MLOps).
+This tool provides a standard mechanism to automate model deployment to any type of infrastructure.
 The management agent sends periodic updates about deployment health and status via the API and reports them as MLOps events on the Service Health page.

 A modeling mode that causes DataRobot to complete EDA2 and prepare data for modeling, but does not execute model building.
 Instead, users select specific models to build from the model Repository.